ficusjs/ficusjs/README.md

-# ficus
+# FicusJS

-Ficus is a simple web component creation library
+FicusJS is a set of lightweight functions for developing applications using web components.